-- "(2) a State credit union supervisor, as defined under section 6003 of the Anti-Money Laundering Act of 2020; or - "(3) an appropriate foreign governmental authority in the home country of the digital commodity eustodian; and custodian. - "(c) Other Requirements.- - "(B1) not Not PROHIBITED BY THE APPLICABLE SUPERVISOR REFERRED TO IN SUBPARAGRAPH (A) OTHERWISE PROHIBITED.-The digital commodity custodian has not been prohibited by a supervisor of the digital commodity custodian from engaging in any an activity with respect to the holding custody and safekeeping of digital commodities. - "(32) Information sharing.- - "(A) In GENERAL.-The digital commodity custodian agrees to such shall share information with the Commission on request and comply with such requirements for periodic sharing of information regarding customer accounts that the digital commodity custodian holds on behalf of an entity registered with the Commission, as the Commission determines by rule shall be are reasonably necessary to effectuate any of the provisions, or to accomplish any of the purposes, of this Act. - "(B) Provision of information.-Any personentity that is subject to regulation and examination by a prudential regulator an appropriate Federal banking agency may satisfy any information request described in subparagraph (A); by providing the Commission with a detailed listing, in writing, of the digital commodities of a customer within the custody or use of the personentity. - "($\frac{b}{d}$) Adequate Supervision and Appropriate Regulation Further Defined.- - "(1) In GENERAL.-In For purposes of subsection ($\frac{ab}{ab}$), the terms 'adequate supervision' and 'appropriate regulation' mean such minimum standards for supervision and regulation as are reasonably necessary to protect the digital commodities of customers of an entity registered with the Commission, including minimum standards relating to- - "(A) accessibility of customer assets; - "(B) financial resources; - "(C) risk management requirements to the licensing, examination, and supervisory processes that require the digital commodity custodian to, at a minimum-
+- "(H) a State bank supervisor (within the meaning of section 3 of the Federal Deposit Insurance Act); - "(iii) the Commission or the Securities and Exchange Commission 2) a State credit union supervisor, as defined under section 6003 of the Anti-Money Laundering Act of 2020; or - "(iv-3) an appropriate foreign governmental authority in the home country of the digital commodity custodian; and custodian.

+"(c) Other Requirements.-

+- "(B_1) not Not Prohibited by the APPLICABLE SUPERVISOR REFERRED TO IN SUBPARAGRAPH (A) OTHERWISE PROHIBITED.- The digital commodity custodian has not been prohibited by a supervisor of the digital commodity custodian from engaging in any an activity with respect to the holding custody and safekeeping of digital commodities. - "(3-2) Information-sharing Information sharing.- - "(A) In GENERAL.- The A digital commodity custodian agrees to such shall share information with the Commission on request and comply with such requirements for periodic sharing of information regarding customer accounts that the digital commodity custodian holds on behalf of an entity registered with the Commission as the Commission determines by rule shall be are reasonably necessary to effectuate any of the provisions, or to accomplish any of the purposes, of this Act. - "(B) Provision of information.- Any person_entity that is subject to regulation and examination by an appropriate Federal banking agency may satisfy any information request described in subparagraph (A) -by providing the Commission with a detailed listing, in writing, of the digital commodities of a customer within the custody or use of the person_entity. - "(bd) Adequate Supervision and Appropriate Regulation Further Defined.- - "(1) In GENERAL.- In For purposes of subsection (a-b), the terms 'adequate supervision' and 'appropriate regulation' mean such minimum standards for supervision and regulation as are reasonably necessary to protect the digital commodities of customers of an entity registered with the Commission, including minimum standards relating to- - "(A) accessibility of customer assets; - "(B) financial resources; - "(C) risk management requirements; - "(D) governance arrangements;

+to the licensing, examination, and supervisory processes that require the digital commodity custodian to, at a minimum-